Weekly Times Messenger

 The newspaper generally reported on events of interest in its distribution area, including the suburbs of Henley Beach, Woodville, Thebarton and West Lakes.
 It also covers the City of West Torrens and City of Port Adelaide Enfield councils.

 In 2007 it had a circulation of 61,739 and a readership of 81,000.

-On the 28th of May, 2020, as part of an effort to "streamline [it's] community titles" and issues relating to the COVID-19 pandemic, News Corp Australia's executive chairman Michael Miller announced to staff that the paper would cease physical publication and instead "publish local stories under their regional or city-based masthead."
+On 28 May 2020, as part of an effort to "streamline [its] community titles" and issues relating to the COVID-19 pandemic, News Corp Australia's executive chairman Michael Miller announced to staff that the paper would cease physical publication and instead "publish local stories under their regional or city-based masthead."

 As of December, 2022, they continue local reporting on The Advertiser website.

 History

 The Woodville Times was established by Messenger in 1954.
 In 1959 it was renamed the Weekly Times.
 Two years later, in 1961, Messenger owner Roger Baynes acquired the Westside News Review, which also covered the western suburbs, from John Carroll.
 The paper was renamed the Westside.

 In 1984, the Westside was renamed Westside Messenger and the Weekly Times was renamed Weekly Times Messenger.
 In 1992, the Westside Messenger was merged into the Weekly Times Messenger to form one paper covering the entire western suburbs.